4 min read June 08, 2021

 A 5-step yearly financial checkup to help you retire

-When’s the last time you looked at the details of your retirement savings accounts?
-A yearly account review helps keep everything from your address to balances and beneficiaries in order.
+A yearly retirement account review helps keep everything from your address to balances and beneficiaries in order.

 “It's important to do, at a minimum, an annual financial checkup on your retirement readiness,” says Stanley Poorman, a financial professional with Principal®.
+“This allows you to adjust things like your asset allocation and funding to help you stay on track for one of the largest goals you'll save for—retirement.”

 Tackling a financial check-in at mid-year may help—taxes aren’t due and end-of-year planning hasn’t kicked in—but really, whatever is most convenient can work.
-“This allows you to adjust things like your asset allocation and funding to help you stay on track for one of the largest goals you'll save for—retirement,” Poorman says.

 Use this five-step list to help shore up the details—big and small.